 This recipe will become a staple in your kitchen in the colder months and is a great vegetarian meal because it’s packed with protein and fibre.
 (So it will keep you feeling full!)

-Why you’ll love this lentil stew
+Why you’ll love this Lentil Stew (vegan or vegetarian)

 - One pot meal.
 This lentil stew is made entirely in one pot, making it easy to throw together and even easier to clean up.
 Just grab a big pot and stew away!